KDIT-CD

-KDIT-CD (channel 45) is a low-power, Class A television station licensed to Marshalltown, Iowa, United States, broadcasting the digital multicast network Decades to the Des Moines area.
+KDIT-CD (channel 45) is a low-power, Class A television station licensed to Des Moines, Iowa, United States, broadcasting the digital multicast network Catchy Comedy.
 The station is owned and operated by Weigel Broadcasting, and maintains a transmitter in Alleman, Iowa.

-On July 29, 2021, it was reported that Weigel Broadcasting would purchase the then KDAO-CD for $195,000, pending approval of the Federal Communications Commission (FCC).
+On July 29, 2021, it was reported that Weigel Broadcasting would purchase the then KDAO-CD for $200,000, pending approval of the Federal Communications Commission (FCC).
 The sale did not include the KDAO-CD call sign, which was retained by MTN Broadcasting.
-The sale was completed on September 28; and the callsign was changed to KDIT-CD on October 19.
+The sale was completed on September 29; and the callsign was changed to KDIT-CD on October 12.

 Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed: